 But you can't choose to go with such channels when you have a high-ticket product to sell - an enterprise solution, for instance.

 Then you'd probably look for mediums that allow you to reach out to professionals and people working in the same niche as yours.
 For example, you can consider leveraging LinkedIn or paid ads to access targeted audiences if your product is exclusive and expensive.

-But before you even think about creating a digital marketing strategy for your business, you should debunk the myths first that hound the ecommerce industry.
+But before you even think about creating an ecommerce digital marketing strategy for your business, you should debunk the digital marketing myths first that hound the ecommerce industry.